suhaniii/labs/Meshery-Adapters/osm-meshery-adapter/intro.md

 [Meshery](https://meshery.io) is the service mesh manager, offering lifecycle, configuration, and performance management of service meshes and their workloads.

-Using the Meshery Adapter for Network Service Mesh, you will:
+Using the Meshery Adapter for Open Service Mesh, you will:

-- Deploy Network Service Mesh and a sample application.
+- Deploy Open Service Mesh and a sample application.

 - Verify your service mesh against operational best practices.